Planetary Nebula BV 5-2

 Finder Chart

 The planetary nebula Böhm-Vitense 5-2 can be found in the constellation Cassiopeia.
+On 3 October it is in opposition to the Sun and crosses the meridian at local midnight.
 The object is circumpolar, but from July to January it is highest in the sky and best for observing.